DeeNewcum/dotfiles/README.md

 ## Overview ##

-Run setup.pl, manually fix the problems that it notes, run setup.pl...   repeat until it doesn't report any issues.
+Run setup.pl, fix the file conflicts that it notes, run setup.pl...   repeat until it doesn't report any conflicts.

 Setup.pl recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions: